georchestra/georchestra/epsg-extension/README.md

 JAVA_OPTS="$JAVA_OPTS -DCUSTOM_EPSG_FILE=/opt/epsg.properties"
 ```

-If there is no such property, the local [epsg.properties](src/main/resources/org/geotools/referencing/factory/epsg/epsg.properties) file is used.
+If there is no such property, the internal [epsg.properties](src/main/resources/org/geotools/referencing/factory/epsg/epsg.properties) file is used.